Nsustain/.github/README.md

-After downloading the base image from [illlustrations.co](https://illlustrations.co/) the base image was edited with `BoxySVG`.
+After downloading the base image from [illlustrations.co](https://illlustrations.co/) we edited it with `BoxySVG`, adding the text `CODERS FOR EARTH` with
-This logo uses the font `Bungee` size 89.
+Google Fonts `Bungee` 89pt.
-Plus, the `.svg` file's font was not rednering on GitHub correctly at first;
+By the way, we had a problem of our `.svg` file's font not rednering on GitHub correctly;
-the font would default back to the base font, instead of `Bungee`.
-We were able to fix this issue by choosing the `Convert texts to paths` option on `BoxySVG`'s export settings.
+the font would default back to the system font, instead of `Bungee`, but we were able to fix this issue by choosing the `Convert texts to paths` option on `BoxySVG`'s export settings.